The Ol’ Dogs Method offer some valuable tips to maximise results in Masters League WOD 18.1

 (Watch this space for more training, health and fitness tips for Masters athletes from the Ol’ Dogs Method)

 Posted on May 14, 2018, in Motivation and tagged Boronia Park, CrossFit, CrossFit Geo, Fitness Facility, GEO, Gladesville, gym, gymnastics, Hunters Hill, Lane Cove, Meadowbank, MetCon, Ninja Warrior, Personal training, Putney, Ryde, Strength and Conditioning, Sydney, Weightlifting, west ryde, Wod.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on The Ol’ Dogs Method offer some valuable tips to maximise results in Masters League WOD 18.1.